How to Ride a Bike

 Steering and Braking

-Steering involves subtle movements.
-Keep your hands on the handlebars and gently turn them in the direction you want to go.
-Avoid sharp turns until you’re more experienced.
-Practice riding in a straight line before attempting big turns.
+Steering is subtler than it looks.
+Gentle pressure on the handlebars in the direction you want to go is all it takes at low speed.
+Avoid sharp inputs until you’re comfortable with the basic feel.
+Practice riding in a straight line for a while before working on turns.

 Using the Brakes

-- Locate the brake levers on your handlebars.
+- Find the brake levers on the handlebars before you start moving.

-- Use both brakes evenly to prevent skidding.
+- Use both brakes together to avoid the front wheel locking.

-- Practice stopping smoothly in a controlled manner.
+- Practice stopping in a controlled way from slow speeds first.

 Advanced Tips